fyndoc/vms/docs/task-manager/audit.md

     * **Choose File** - If needed, attach other files that might be relevant for the auditing team.

 5. In the **Task Assigning** section, enter the following details -
-    * **Allocation Type** - Choose whether the task is for an internal or external auditors.
-More often than not, auditors are internal to the brand, hence you may choose **Internal**.
+    * **Allocation Type** - Choose whether the task is for an internal or external auditor.
     * **Split Task** - You can decide how the task should be split between the auditors.
 There are namely 2 options -
         * **No Split** - Choose this option if the task cannot be divided because there is only one auditor (1 member).
         * **Equally** -  Choose this option if you want to divide the task equally between members of the auditing team or independent auditors.
 This enables another field called 'Assign'.